Central Florida: Climate

 Hurricanes are a threat to the coastal cities as evidenced by the 2004 hurricane season, which brought three major hurricanes to the Central Florida area: Charley, Jeanne, and Frances.Winters are dry and temperate with the average winter high temperature in Orlando being 71 F and the average winter low temperature being 49 F. Summers are hot and humid with high temperatures averaging 92 F and low temperatures averaging 75 F. Peak summer heat generally arrives in early June and continues to early October.

 The combination of high temperatures, high humidity, and opposing sea breezes from both the Gulf and Atlantic coasts, results in significant thunderstorm activity from June to September for the interior counties.
 Central Florida records more lightning strikes per area than any other region in Florida, and Florida records more lightning strikes than any other state in the US.
-As a result, Florida, and more specifically, Central Florida, is often referred to as the "Thunderstorm capital of the USA", or "Lightning Alley".
+As a result, Florida, and more specifically, Central Florida, is often referred to as the "Thunderstorm capital of the USA", or "Lightning Alley."

 These severe thunderstorms often make Central Florida prone to many tornadoes.
 However, they are usually small, short lived, and almost always rated as EF0 or EF1 size storms.

-Central Florida has a subtropical climate.
-A climate that is typical for the majority of the state, except for South Florida, which has a true tropical climate.
-Unlike South Florida, where temperatures below 32 °F practically never occur, Central Florida can see occasional freezing temperatures in the winter.
+According to the Köppen climate classification, Central Florida has a subtropical climate.
+A climate that is typical for the majority of the state, except for South Florida, which has a tropical climate.
+Unlike South Florida, where temperatures below 32 °F practically never occur, Central Florida can see occasional freezing temperatures in the some winters (though brief).
 Consequently, most of Central Florida cannot accommodate the same tropical plants found in Southern Florida with the exception of coastal areas in the Tampa Bay area, Brevard county, and Indian River county due to maritime influences of the Gulf of Mexico and Atlantic Ocean.
-However, winters are still considered very mild by United States standards.
-Central Florida’s typical high temperatures in the winter are around 70 °F. The low temperatures are mainly in the upper 40s °F.
+However, winters are still warmer than most other areas of the United States in winter.
+Central Florida’s typical high temperatures in the winter are around 70 °F. The low temperatures near 50 F.